 3 – Diving in Tahiti & Moorea

-While the dive sites in Tahiti West coast near Papeete and Moorea didn’t impress me, I fell for the atmosphere of the Tahiti Peninsula, on the other side (only 2 hours of driving away).
+The dive sites on the Tahiti West coast near Papeete and Moorea didn’t impress me.
+However, I fell for the atmosphere of the Tahiti Peninsula.
+It’s on the east side of the island (about 2 hours of driving from Papeete).
 The dive sites are shallow hard coral plateaux continuing in impressive drop-offs.
-Apart from a slight tidal current, these are lovely and easy dives away from the crowd, perfect to start your diving adventure in French Polynesia.
+Apart from a slight tidal current, these are lovely and easy dives away from the crowd.
+It’s the perfect place to start your diving adventure in French Polynesia.

 4 – Diving in Bora-Bora